DetailCLIP: Injecting Image Details into CLIP's Feature Space: Ablation Study

-Since our method has been trained on the target dataset in an unsupervised manner, to evaluate the method's effectiveness, we experiment with four different adaptation methods on the CLEVR-DS dataset.
-Each adds a trainable module on top of the CLIP model, similar to our method.
-We tested two types of module, MLP and Transformer, which use the original CLIP feature as input and the adapted feature on the target domain as output.
+Our method has been trained on the target dataset in an unsupervised manner.
+To evaluate the method's effectiveness, we experiment with 4 different adaptation methods on the CLEVR-DS dataset that each adds a trainable module on top of the CLIP like our approach.
+We tested two types of modules, MLPs and Transformer, which use the original CLIP feature as input and the adapted feature on the target domain as output.
 Results in Table \ref{fintune} show that the vanilla adaptation on the target dataset is not as effective as our method.